zackhe-uk/ROOM/README.md

 ### _Ready DOOM_

 > [!CAUTION]
-> The main DOOM codebase, in it's current state, is COMPLETELY untested.
+> The main DOOM codebase, in it's current state, is partially untested.
 >
-> Due to macOS limitations and Linux deprecations, it will not
+> Due to macOS limitations and me just generally
-> be tested until I finish moving the video handling Linuxdoom
-> code to SDL2 or SDL3.
->
-> I've already done that a while back [here](https://github.com/doom-em/sdl_doom_em/blob/master/i_sdl_video.c) based on [this](https://github.com/aserebryakov/sdl_doom)
-> but that was pretty shitty and it's probably due for a rewrite.
+> being scared of C memory problems, I currently
+> only test it under Emscripten.

 ROOM is a Linuxdoom fork that aims to fix bugs, while mainly keeping the structure of the code